borab96/phys325_disc/README.md

-## Discussion notes for PHYS325 and PHYS326 | Classical Mechanics

-> These are intended to be a slightly more formal and higher level companion to the discussion problems.
+My notes specific to the weekly discussion problems.

 ### 325